dassujan/STANDARD-SIX/UNIT:BIOLOGY.md

 - **Understanding It:**
   - This experiment shows that during photosynthesis, oxygen is given out by the leaves.

-## Section 7: Summary and Key Facts

-**Key Points to Remember:**

-1. **Plant System:**
-   - A plant has a root system (below ground) and a shoot system (above ground with stem, leaves, branches, flowers, and fruits).
-2. **Leaf Structure:**
-   - A typical leaf consists of the leaf base (attachment point), petiole (leaf stalk), and lamina (leaf blade).
-   - The midrib runs through the lamina, and veins branch out to form a network.
-3. **Types of Leaves:**
-   - **Simple Leaf:** The entire blade is undivided and has an axillary bud.
-   - **Compound Leaf:** The blade is divided into leaflets; no axillary bud is present on the individual leaflets.
-4. **Leaf Arrangement (Phyllotaxy):**
-   - Leaves may be arranged alternately, oppositely, or in a whorled pattern on the stem.
-5. **Functions of the Leaf:**
-   - **Photosynthesis:** Using sunlight, water, and carbon dioxide to make food and produce oxygen.
-   - **Transpiration:** Losing water as vapor to cool the plant.
-   - **Gas Exchange:** Taking in carbon dioxide and releasing oxygen through stomata.
-6. **Leaf Modifications:**
-   - Leaves can be modified into tendrils for climbing, spines for protection and reducing water loss, storage organs for food, or even traps to catch insects.
-   - Some modifications also allow plants to reproduce asexually through vegetative propagation.

 # Biology: Plant Life (Unit) Practice Questions

 ### **Section 1: Introduction to Plant Life**